Liberty Heights: Plot

 In the fall of 1954, the Kurtzmans, a Jewish family, live in Forest Park, a suburban neighborhood in northwest Baltimore.
 Nate, the father, runs a burlesque theater and engages in a numbers racket.
 His wife Ada is a homemaker.
-Van, the older son, attends the University of Baltimore, and Ben is in his senior year in high school.
+Van, the older son, attends the University of Baltimore and Ben is in his senior year in high school.

 Ben meets Sylvia, an African-American girl, who begins attending his school after the district is integrated.
-Despite Ada's vocal disapproval, Ben starts to develop feelings for Sylvia and introduces himself.
-They become close based on a mutual love for Little Richard, James Brown, jazz, and black comedians.
-Sylvia's father, an affluent doctor, disapproves of their relationship and forbids them to see one another.
+Despite Ada's disapproval, Ben starts to develop feelings for Sylvia and introduces himself.
+They become close based on a mutual love for Little Richard, James Brown, jazz and black comedians.
+Sylvia's father, an affluent doctor, also disapproves of their relationship, in part becsuse of class issues, and forbids them to see one another.

-On Halloween, Ben dresses up as Adolf Hitler, which shocks his parents, and he is forbidden to go in public wearing the costume.
+On Halloween, Ben dresses up as Adolf Hitler, which shocks Nate and Ada, they forbid him to go out in public wearing that costume.
 Van and his friends head over to a party in a predominantly bourgeois, gentile section of town.
 He is attracted to a mysterious blonde woman.
-A fight between one of Van's friends and a local erupts over his bigoted comments and Trey, one of the partygoers, drunkenly crashes his car into the house.
-Van must leave the mystery woman, who is revealed to be Trey's girlfriend, Dubbie.
+A fight between one of Van's friends and a local erupts over the guy's bigoted comments.
+Trey Tobelseted, one of the partygoers, drunkenly crashes his car into the house.
+Van leaves the party and the blonde, revealed to be Trey's girlfriend, Dubbie.
 He and his friends later drive around searching for her, but are unsuccessful.

 Trey goes to court for the car crash.
-Van and his friends are there as witnesses, but they find ways to avoid testifying against him, winning Trey's appreciation and friendship.
+Van and his friends are there as witnesses but they find ways to avoid testifying against him, winning Trey's appreciation and friendship.
 After the hearing is over, Van asks Trey about the blonde woman he met.
-Trey realizes Van is asking about Dubbie, but says nothing.
+Trey realizes Van is asking about Dubbie but says nothing.

-Meanwhile, Nate's burlesque theatre is in financial trouble, and, to boost returns on the numbers game, an additional bonus number is added that will increase the pay-off.
+Meanwhile, Nate's burlesque theatre is in financial trouble.
+To boost returns on the numbers game, he adds a bonus number to increase the pay-off.
 Little Melvin, a local drug dealer, makes a large bet and hits the number.
 Unable to pay out such a big win, Nate is forced to cut Melvin in on the racket.
 When Nate offers Melvin the numbers business instead, Melvin claims that Nate is trying to "Jew" him out of his money, and a fight breaks out between their bodyguards.